Phanindra-Kumar-Allada/FruityVision/README.md

 ## Overview

-FruityVision is a machine learning-based fruit classification system that utilizes Convolutional Neural Networks (CNNs) to identify various fruits.
+FruityVision is a Machine learning-based fruit classification system that utilizes Convolutional Neural Networks (CNNs) to identify various fruits.
 It is built using the Fruits-360 dataset and provides additional functionality, such as displaying nutritional information for the detected fruits.
 The project features a user-friendly interface built with Streamlit, enabling real-time fruit recognition via webcam or uploaded images.

 ## Features